Please take the time to read the entire Logistics section in full. If you have questions, feel free to call the Alpine Ascents office or email us.

 Upon arrival at the airport in KTM, be aware of people trying to “help” you with your luggage cart and then demanding large tips.
 Better to decline their services, roll your own luggage cart outside to the pick-up area and then follow the directions of the Alpine Ascents representative, who you need not tip.

 Visas & Passports

-It is best to obtain a visa upon arrival at the airport.
-Have 2 passport photos ready.
+For those who will obtain a visa upon arrival at the airport: Have 2 passport photos ready.
 It is recommended that you expedite the process by arriving at the airport with forms already completed using the online visa application process.
 Please go to: